jjak0b/ansible_farm/roles/kvm_provision/README.md

       - debian
   - hypervisor
     - default: `qemu`
+    - tested:
+      - `qemu`
   - libvirt environment
     - libvirt daemon active and running
-- User:
+- Ansible User:
   - group: `libvirt_group` var value (default: `libvirt`)
     - require to have access to libvirt features
       - See your distribution requirements to use libvirt features
   - group: `kvm`
-    - require to use kvm device
+    - required to use KVM
   - group: `hypervisor_group` var value (default: `libvirt-qemu` )
-    - require to change files ownership to allow the hypervisor to access to
+    - required to change files ownership to allow the hypervisor to access it
       - in general see your hypervisor requirements
   - Note: default `hypervisor_group` and `libvirt_group` vars are defined in `roles/kvm_provision/defaults/main.yaml`, so they can be overridden on hypervisor's host (group)vars according to your use case.